rashid-m/corbettmaths/blockchain/pdex/README.md

 * The price has shifted.
 If a buyer makes a trade in the same direction, they will get a slightly worse pBTC/pDAI rate.
 However, if a buyer makes a trade in the opposite direction, they will get a slightly better pDAI/pBTC rate.

+`In the case trading cross to new initialized tick, we need to calculate the liquidity and trading fee by the new tick`

 ## Trading fees

 1. Trading fees will be calcualted by trading volume in a period of time (But user can set it greater than the calculated value)